Like my NFL set I decided to redo my baseball uniform concepts in higher resolutions. A couple of notes:

 Baltimore Orioles - I really want to bring diversity in color and identity, so it makes sense to have the Orioles with orange as their primary color.
-I went to an older version of the cartoon bird logo and also the older font.
+I like the new bird in roundel, as well as the older version of the script font.
 And also I like using the Maryland flag in the secondary logo.

 Boston Red Sox - Well they are the Red Sox, so I just emphasized red in the uniform.